mahavedalla/mahavedalla/docs/questions/upasaka/whether-an-upasaka-become-a-anagami.md

-# Whether an upāsaka become a anāgāmi?
+Question: Whether an upāsaka become a anāgāmi?
 Answer in Brief: -
  Category: Upāsaka
 Sutta References: MN 73; MN 81